PeterChou1/GSOC2024ClangDoc/Readme.md

 This is document is preliminary research to explore avenues to improve [clang-doc](https://clang.llvm.org/extra/clang-doc.html) usability

-This document is written in reponse to the project proposal for GSOC to improve the usablility of clang-doc:
+This document is written in response to the project proposal for GSOC to improve the usablility of clang-doc:
 [link](https://discourse.llvm.org/t/improve-clang-doc-usability/76996)